 Some Leaders of a Leaderless (and Leader-full) Movement

 OccupyWallSt.org is operated by The Occupy Solidarity Network, Inc. (OSN) a New York 501(c)(4) not-for-profit organization.

-The following three people make up our board of directors:
+The following people make up our board of directors:

 Micah M. White, PhD

-Micah White is the American creator of the Occupy Wall Street meme.
+Micah White, PhD is the American creator of the Occupy Wall Street meme and and the activist tactic known as Rolling Jubilee.
 He has been profiled by The New Yorker, The Walrus and the alumni magazine of Swarthmore College for his founding role in the movement.
 After eight years at Adbusters—where he rose from campaigns intern to guest editor, editor and ultimately editor-at-large—White is now the founder of Boutique Activist Consultancy and a board member of the Occupy Solidarity Network, OccupyWallSt.org.